Aoibhinn/portfolio_2/README.md

  * [GitHub](https://github.com/) <br>
     I have used GitHub as a remote repository to push and store the committed changes to my project from Git.
 GitHub pages has also been used to deploy my live site.
  * [Google Chrome Developer Tools](https://developer.chrome.com/docs/devtools/) <br>
     I have used Google chromes built in developer tools to help with the styling of the site, selecting colors and to help fix any bugs I found.

+## Testing

+### Testing User Stories and Site Goals

+### Site Goals

+ **1. I want the site to be attractive, responsive and easy to use for the user.**

+ - To get feedback on the visual aspect of the project it has been shared with many friends and family and also other students of code institute via the slack portal.
+The feedback on the visual aspect has been really good, with the choice of colors and fonts receiving very positive reviews.
+ - I have tested the site on differnet screen sizes such as Iphone 11, Macbook air.
+ The site responds well to the different screen sizes and the layout adapts as intended.
+ - The game has a clear and simple layout making it easy for the user to navigate through and play.
+With contrasting colours making all the different features clear and visible for the user to see.